 While all of this gratuitous advice from a callow college senior was, alas, largely ignored by the fund industry, the creation of Vanguard as a truly mutual mutual fund group-operated on an "at-cost" basis for the benefit of its owners rather than its managers-was my attempt to walk the walk that I talked the talk about all those years ago.
 Today, I assure you that my youthful idealism remains intact.
-Indeed, it is shamelessly reflected not only in Vanguard, but in my Battle book, an expression of my concern about our American society today, my conviction that our system of capital formation is essential to our economic growth and world leadership, and my acknowledgement that much has gone wrong in that system.
+Indeed, it is shamelessly reflected not only in Vanguard, and not only my Battle book, but in my new book, The Little Book of Common Sense Investing, both of which express-in different ways-my concern about our business and finance system, where so much has gone wrong.